What type of water damage is covered by homeowners insurance?

 This depends on the situation.
 Let’s say the lobby or lower levels of your condo have been damaged by a flood – so badly that you can’t access your unit.
 Having that extra coverage would help with additional living expenses if you needed to relocate while the repairs are happening.
 It would also provide coverage for your items in a storage locker located in the basement of your building and was damaged by a flood.

 Check to see if you live in a flood-prone area and learn the best ways to prevent water damage to your home.
 Some examples could be installing a flood-sensor in your basement or kitchen; getting your home winter-ready to avoid frozen or burst pipes; or installing a sump pump to help avoid sewer backup.
 Having sewer backup and overland water coverage will make sure you’re covered in any situation.
+If you’ve got questions about your water damage coverage or want to discuss adding more specific coverage, reach out to us here at Sonnet any time.

 Protect your home and the things you love most.